 Select your contractor.

 Once you receive proposals from two or more contractors, the choice is yours—for some tips see our FAQ on choosing a solar trade ally and comparing bids.
 Your trade ally contractor will handle all the paperwork for your system, prior to installation.
-Your Energy Trust cash incentive will be applied to the cost of your solar installation upfront—like a coupon—reducing the amount you pay your contractor.
+Your Energy Trust cash incentive will be paid directly to your contractor, who will deduct the incentive amount from your invoice, reducing the cost of your solar installation.
+Your trade ally can also help you apply for any other incentives you may be eligible for, like the Oregon Solar+Storage Rebate.

 Allow the professionals to install and verify your system.